Confederation (Poland–Lithuania): History and function

-In the late 13th century, confederations of cities, aiming to support public safety and provide security from rampant banditry, appeared, with the first confederation being that of several towns (Poznań, Pyzdry, Gniezno and Kalisz in Greater Poland) in 1298.
-In the mid-14th century, confederations of nobility, directed against the central authorities, emerged, with the first such confederation being that of 1352.
-During interregnums, confederations (essentially vigilance committees) formed to replace the inactive royal court, protect internal order, and defend the country from external dangers.
+In the late 13th century, confederations of municipalities began to appear, aiming to support public safety and provide security from rampant banditry.
+The first confederation was formed in 1298 by several municipalities, including Poznań, Pyzdry, Gniezno, and Kalisz in Greater Poland.

+Confederations composed solely of knights emerged in Poland during the second half of the 14th century, with the first such confederation being established in 1352.
+They were convened to defend the nobles' liberties against central authority, the influence of the clergy, and the development of Hussitism.
+In 1307, in response to the formation of a confederation of nobles opposing the clergy's claims regarding tithes and jurisdiction, the clergy formed their own confederation.

+In the years 1382 and 1384, inter-estate confederations (nobility and burghers) were convened in Radomsko to protect state security during the interregnum.
+During interregnums, confederations—essentially vigilance committees—were formed to replace the inactive royal court, protect internal order, and defend the state from external threats.
 The confederations, as a right of revolution, were recognized in Polish law through the Henrician articles (1573), part of the pacta conventa sworn by every Polish king since 1576.
 They stated (in the articulus de non praestanda oboedientia, a rule dating to 1501 from Privilege of Mielnik) that if the monarch did not recognize or abused the rights and privileges of the nobility (szlachta), the nobles would no longer be bound to obey him and would have the legal right to disobey him.

 With the beginning of the 17th century, confederations became an increasingly significant element of the Commonwealth's political scene.
 In the 17th and 18th centuries, confederations were organized by magnates, and were either pro- or anti-royal.
 A confederation not recognized by the king was considered a rokosz ("rebellion"), although some of the rokosz would be eventually recognized by the king, who could even join them himself.
-Most pro-royal confederations were usually formed as a response to an anti-royal one, and some would take a form of an extraordinary session of the parliament (sejm), as happened in 1710, 1717 and 1735.
+Most pro-royal confederations were usually formed as a response to an anti-royal one, and some would take the form of an extraordinary session of the parliament (sejm), as happened in 1710, 1717, and 1735.